netzob/netzob/README.rst

   $ ./netzob

-This script is in Python's path if you've installed Netzob otherwise (in developper mode), its located in the top distribution directory.
+This script is in Python's path if you've installed Netzob otherwise (in developer mode), its located in the top distribution directory.

 Documentation
 =============